Dicti93/MLSEM/README.md

 - **Pediatric Appendicitis_ Dataset & Summary.xlsx**: Description of the data fields.

 ### Data Preparation
+- **Data_Prep.ipynb**:
+  - Processes the dataset by cleaning and imputing missing values.
+  - Converts categorical variables to numeric.
+  - Visualizes missing data.
-- **Data_Prep.ipynb**: This script processes the dataset by cleaning and imputing missing values, converts categorical variables to numeric, visualizes missing data, and prepares the dataset for further analysis or modeling in the context of appendicitis classification.
+  - Prepares the dataset for further analysis or modeling in the context of appendicitis classification.
 - **clean_data.csv**: New cleaned Dataset.

 ### EDA (Exploratory Data Analysis)
+- **EDA.ipynb**:
+  - Processes the cleaned dataset by defining feature groups.
+  - Describes the demographic variables.
-- **EDA.ipynb**: This script processes the cleaned dataset by defining feature groups, describes the demographic variables, performs correlation and feature importance analysis, and uses mutual information and PCA for supervised and unsupervised feature selection, respectively, to prepare the data for modeling in the context of appendicitis classification.
+  - Performs correlation and feature importance analysis.
+  - Uses mutual information and PCA for supervised and unsupervised feature selection, respectively, to prepare the data for modeling in the context of appendicitis classification.

 ### Modelling
+- **Modelling.ipynb**:
+  - Defines feature sets.
-- **Modelling.ipynb**: This script, defines feature sets, implements machine learning models (Logistic Regression, Naive Bayes, SVM, Random Forest, Gradient Boosting, Neural Network), evaluates these models using cross-validation, and plots the results for comparison in the context of appendicitis classification.
+  - Implements machine learning models (Logistic Regression, Naive Bayes, SVM, Random Forest, Gradient Boosting, Neural Network).
+  - Evaluates these models using cross-validation.
+  - Plots the results for comparison in the context of appendicitis classification.

 ### CNN (Convolutional Neural Networks)
+- **CNN.ipynb**:
-- **CNN.ipynb**: This script trains a Convolutional Neural Network (CNN) to diagnose appendicitis by processing sequences of ultrasound images grouped by patient identification numbers.
+  - Trains a Convolutional Neural Network (CNN) to diagnose appendicitis by processing sequences of ultrasound images grouped by patient identification numbers.
+  - Note: Executing this script may require significant computational resources.
+- **SimpleCNN.ipynb**:
-- **SimpleCNN.ipynb**: This script trains a Convolutional Neural Network (CNN) to diagnose appendicitis by processing individual ultrasound images independently.
+  - Trains a Convolutional Neural Network (CNN) to diagnose appendicitis by processing individual ultrasound images independently.
+  - Note: Executing this script may require significant computational resources.

 ## Usage Instructions

 1. Clone the repository: `git clone https://github.com/Dicti93/MLSEM.git`
 2. Upload the desired scripts to Google Colab and execute.